Mooresville High School (North Carolina)

 Mooresville Senior High School, or more commonly Mooresville High School, is a high school located in Mooresville, North Carolina.
 It is part of the Mooresville Graded School District and was opened in the 1930s.
 The sports teams are known as the Blue Devils.
-Mooresville plays in the I-Meck Conference with Lake Norman (Rival), Hough (Rival), Hopewell, Mallard Creek, West Charlotte, Vance, North Meck.
+Mooresville plays in the North Piedmont Conference 6A/7A which includes Mooresville (7A); Davie Co (7A); South Iredell (7A); Lake Norman (7A); Statesville (6A); North Iredell (6A).
 Mooresville Home is Coach Joe Popp Stadium located on the Magnolia Campus of Mooresville High School.

 School information

-For the 2015–2016 school year, Mooresville High School had a total population of 1,881 students and 82 teachers on a (FTE) basis.
+For the 2024-2025 school year, Mooresville High School had a total enrollment of 1953 students and 82 teachers on a (FTE) basis.
 The student population had a gender ratio of 50.25% male to 49.75% female.
 The demographic group makeup of the student population was: White, 75.35%; Black, 16.46%; Hispanic, 4.73%; Asian/Pacific Islander, 1.89%; and American Indian, 0.13% (two or more races, 1.45%).
 For the same school year, 31.84% of the students received free and reduced-cost lunches.